gowww/app/README.md

 })
 ```

-Use a trailing `/` to match the beginning of a path and retreive the end of the path under `*`:
+Use a trailing `/` to match the beginning of a path and retrieve the end of the path under `*`:

 ```Go
 app.Get("/users/:id/files/", func(c *app.Context) {